juancarlosjr97/react-firebase-playground/README.md

 Click on Build and select `Hosting`, and then click on `Get started`

-Follow the instructions to setup firebase hosting
+Follow the instructions to set up Firebase hosting

 ##### Install Firebase CLI